 Encompassing a broad time-frame, the festival includes historic and elaborate costuming from several eras including medieval wenches, renaissance royalty, and 17th-century pirates.
 The grounds comprise one of the largest Renaissance fairs in America including twelve stages packed with continuous humorous performances, music, dance, and circus-style entertainments.

-I was surprised by the enormity and details of the olde English village grounds, and even more so by the fact that not only were the actors and vendors dressed in medieval garb, but many of the tourists (sometimes called “playtrons”) participated in the “time travel” by wearing period costumes and walking the grounds in character… having a grand olde time!
+I was surprised by the enormity and details of the olde English village grounds — the fictional storybook village of “Fairhaven,” and even more so by the fact that not only were the actors and vendors dressed in medieval garb, but many of the tourists (sometimes called “playtrons”) participated in the “time travel” by wearing period costumes and walking the grounds in character… having a grand olde time!

-Food vendors are everywhere, including the ever-present giant turkey legs and steak-on-a-stake.
+Food vendors in the Carolina Renaissance Festival are everywhere, including the ever-present giant turkey legs and steak-on-a-stake.

 I’m already thinking about an accompanying costume to wear to the next year’s festival.
 I want in on the fun!

 The Carolina Renaissance Festival is just a 20-minute drive from Charlotte, North Carolina.
 Here are more fun things to do in Charlotte:

 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer.